sh109419/AirLook/index.md

 ![Air Look](./image/icon-60@3x.png)

-to visualize pollution with animation of particulate matter in the air; free iOS App; ad-free; no registration required.
+see how dirty the air is; see how much dust you eat every day; free iOS App; ad-free; no registration required.

 ## Key Features
+- ✅ **Particulate Matter(PM) Quantity**: See how many particles are in the air.
-- ✅ **Visualize Air Pollution**: animation demo particulate matter in the air.
+- ✅ **Particulate Matter(PM) Weight**: See how heavy the particles are in the air.

 ## Other Features
 - ✅ **Air Pollution Alert**: push notification to you when the air quality worsens.